gayatrig19/we-travellers-frontend/README.md

 #### Typography

 - [DM Sans](https://fonts.google.com/specimen/DM+Sans) a google font, is used throughout the website.
-- With website consideration it was best suited as it gives a modern and versatile look to the content throughout on pages.
+- With website consideration it was best suited as it gives a modern and versatile look to the content throughout on all pages.
 - The accessibilty and user experience, both are achieved with this as the font is easy to read, clear on all screen sizes and for all font sizes making it good choice to use for a social media platform.

 #### Images